jacobandreas/blog/_posts/2016-02-18-monference.md

 learning systems, don't ask: "what is the probabilistic relationship among my variables?".
 Instead ask: "how do I approximate the inference function for my problem?", and attempt to learn this approximation directly.
-To do this effectively, we shouldn't ignore everything we know about classical inference procedures.
+To do this effectively, we can use everything we know about classical inference procedures.
 But we should also start thinking of inference as a first-class part of the learning problem.

 ---